 On the upside, if you toss just the right amount of humidor "roommates" in with one another for a "mature individuals party," you run the chance of lowering the humidity to precisely the perfect point.

-A 60-66% humidity level is a sweet spot where the tobacco leaf’s final transformation can occur at a leisurely rate, with very little fluctuations in temperature and humidity along the way.
+This is that 50–60% humidity sweet spot where the tobacco leaf’s final transformation can occur at a leisurely rate, with very few fluctuations in temperature and humidity along the way, of course.

-You don’t want to run too dry, or you might have a plugged pull, a cracked cigar wrapper, or flavors of sawdust and remorse.
-Entirely too much moisture and heat, and you will find yourself removing mold from your humidor box.
+You don’t want to run too dry either though, or you might run the risk of a plugged pull, a cracked cigar wrapper, or flavors of sawdust and remorse.
+Entirely too much moisture and heat on the other hand can result in removing mold from your humidor box.

 Keep That Cell Block on Lock

-By this point, you, the cigar smoker, are the ever-watchful humidor warden.
-Considering that your humidor has been properly seasoned and that it has been adjusted for optimum aging conditions, of course.
+You, the cigar smoker, are the ever-watchful humidor warden.
+Considering that you have a properly seasoned humidor and that it has been adjusted for optimum aging conditions.

 So… now what?
-Just sit back with a brewski and wait?
+Just sit back with a brewskie and wait?

-Obtaining accurate readings at a glance can spell the difference between a well-aged Oscuro, or a mushy Maduro.
-So set that reminder, tell Siri, notify Google, send a signal flare, jot it down on your fridge calendar, and ask your neighbor Shirley to “surely” remind you every month about testing that hygrometer.
+Obtaining accurate readings at a glance can spell the difference between a well-aged oscuro and a mushy maduro.
+So set those routine smartphone reminders, notify your A.I. overlords, jot it all down on your fridge calendar, and keep an eye on those hygrometer read-outs.

 Select Your Cigar Roommates Wisely

-Here at Klaro Cigars, we believe that stogie love is love, no matter what the intensity, flavor, or color of the filler, binder, or wrapper may be.
+Here at Klaro Cigars, we believe that stogie love is a beautiful thing, no matter what the intensity, flavor, color, or ethnic background of the filler, binder, or wrapper may be.

-However, stuffing a kaleidoscope of premium tobacco blends into one humidor box and locking it away for a decade or so is only going to result in a muddled affair.
-Tobacco is a master of absorbing and retaining flavors, so try to keep similar premium cigar blends together when aging long term.
+However, stuffing a kaleidoscope of premium tobacco blends into a closed-loop environment is only going to cause serious headaches over time.
+Tobacco is the master of absorbing and retaining flavors, so try to keep similar premium cigar blends together when aging long term.

-Yes, you can utilize a travel humidor as a substitute and keep those stogies separated from one another.
-Hell, if you’re desperate you can use plastic baggies, glass canning jars, or any number of other makeshift cigar humidor to conduct your little experiment.
-So consider your cigar aging companions carefully, and never throw flavored, sweetened, infused, or barrel-aged stogies into your long-term aging program.
+Yes, you can utilize a travel humidor as a substitute and keep some of those stogies separated from one another.
+Hell, if you’re desperate you can use plastic baggies, glass canning jars, or any number of other forms of makeshift cigar humidor to conduct your little experiment.
+Just please choose your cigar aging companions carefully, and never throw flavored, sweetened, infused, or barrel-aged stogies into your long-term aging program.

 Parting Puffs

-One of the other considerations you must factor into the long-term cigar aging saga, is how much space you have inside that humidor box.
+But perhaps the most commonly overlooked consideration that must be factored into the long-term cigar aging saga, is how much space you have inside that humidor box of yours.

-Whatever the occasion or intended experiment, the act of intentionally aging a premium cigar blend tends to result in more successes than failures.
-Sure, we’ve regrettably screwed-up a few sticks by allowing them to languish in the bottom of the humidor for entirely too long.
+All that being said, the act of intentionally aging a premium cigar blend tends to result in more successes than failures the majority of the time.
+Sure, we’ve regrettably screwed up a few sticks by allowing them to languish in the bottom of the humidor for entirely too long, but that's the risk you run.

-But that’s alright.
-Most of these cigars were still smokable, and pretty damn delicious to boot.
-So study up, give it a shot, and don’t hesitate to contact us if you need advice.
-We’re all in the same premium tobacco boat.
-We might as well be rowing in the same direction.
+So study up, give it a shot, and don’t hesitate to contact us if you need advice or some stogie storage suggestions.
+We’re all in the same cigar boat, so we might as well be rowing together in the right direction.